In-depth reviews

 The Jaguar I-Pace has four-wheel drive courtesy of an electric motor on each axle.
 It delivers 395bhp and 0-62mph takes 4.8 seconds.
 While this is behind that of a Tesla Model Y Performance – not to mention the Model X Plaid – it’s more than enough for use on the roads, with the power being delivered in the same instantaneous fashion as other EVs.

 Our only big criticism concerns brake feel.
-The I-Pace has regenerative braking, of course (in fact, you can choose between light or heavy ‘regen’ force), but whichever setting it’s in, the brake feel is short of precision; it can be tricky to stop the car smoothly and precisely.
-At least the way the I-Pace slows down when you lift off the accelerator is easy to get used to.
+The I-Pace has regenerative braking, of course (in fact, you can choose between light or heavy ‘regen’ force), but whichever setting it’s in, the brake feel is short of precision; the pedal’s inherent sponginess makes it difficult to stop the car smoothly and precisely.
+At least the way the I-Pace automatically slows down when you lift off the accelerator is easy to get used to.

 Handling

-That's all thanks to the two electric motors that shuffle power between the front and rear wheels of the I-Pace, and also to the low-set batteries that are arrayed along the car’s floorpan to keep the centre of gravity low.
+This is all thanks to the two electric motors that shuffle power between the front and rear wheels of the I-Pace, and also to the low-set batteries that are arrayed along the car’s floorpan to keep the centre of gravity low.
 Our biggest gripe is that the ride is on the firm side, particularly at low speeds, but it doesn’t make the car overly uncomfortable.
-The optional air suspension is worth considering, as it helps the ride settle at high speed and takes the edge off the thuds from potholes.
+The optional air suspension is worth considering, as it helps the ride settle at higher speeds and takes the edge off the thuds from potholes.

 The four-wheel drive isn’t there just to make the I-Pace good to drive on a decent country road; Jaguar has also taken some Land Rover know-how to give it some off-road capability.
 All Surface Progress Control (ASPC) is a bit like cruise control for bad terrain – it’ll keep the I-Pace going over a muddy field and moderate the car’s speed down a stony descent.
 The I-Pace is no Land Rover Defender when it comes to off-roading, but it’ll cope easily enough if you regularly negotiate unpaved tracks.